 At Il Casolare, a dreamlike stone cottage in Highland, 19th-century Italian architecture meets tasteful modernization and pastoral views.

 Address: 10 Loughran Lane, Highland

-The constituent materials from which the house is built appear to be an extension of the surrounding landscape; seamlessly, in the way of the front porch, the house begins where the verdure ends.
-Above, wisteria grows on the pergola; below, your feet will find a deck of stone.
+The materials from which the house is built appear an extension of the surrounding landscape; seamlessly, in the way of the front porch, the house begins where the verdure tapers.
+Above, wisteria grows on the pergola; below, a deck of stone.
 Before even entering the home, you’ll feel inclined to open a bottle of red wine and host a gathering of close friends.

 At the nexus of the home, there is the kitchen with terra cotta flooring, a wood-burning fireplace, a countertop of teakwood, and ample cabinetry.
-The modern additions to the kitchen—new appliances, a suspended lighting fixture, and the snow-white finish to the cabinets—do not impose upon the rustic qualities which define the building, but rather accentuate their aesthetic connotation.
+The modern additions to the kitchen—new appliances, a suspended lighting fixture, and the snow-white finish to the cabinets—do not infringe upon the rustic qualities that define the building, but rather accentuate their appeal.

 From the kitchen, you’ll walk through a stone threshold into the living room.
 While it’s unlikely you’ll want to leave the porch very often during the warmer months, this den serves as a cozy retreat for rainy days.
 The room receives a dousing of natural light and leads to the stairwell.